 Usually, one watering is all that is required for a dormant plant.

-Over-watering may cause waterlogged soil with subsequent rotting of the roots before they are functioning normally again.
+Over-watering may cause waterlogged soil with subsequent rotting of the roots before they function normally again.

-Exceptions from the general rule are such things as iris and painted daisies (pyrethrums) which may be divided and reset after blooming.
+Exceptions from the general rule include iris and painted daisies (pyrethrums) which may be divided and reset after blooming.